iracheck/iracheck/README.md

+### About Me
+Hi, I'm Ira, and I enjoy building interesting projects to learn more about Software Engineering.
+See them below and feel free to make modifications yourself.
+I modify it so often that it doesn't matter!

 ### My Projects
 #### Software Engineering
 - **[PCRemote](https://github.com/iracheck/pcremote-csharp)** - A desktop utility for Windows 11 built in C#/.NET that enables precise mouse and keyboard input simulation using a game controller.
 Ideal for desktop use, non-native game integration, and accessibility. **March 2025, November 2025-Present**